FuelLabs/fuel-indexer/docs/src/getting-started/starting-the-fuel-indexer.md

 A Fuel indexer service instance requires just three components:

-- a **Fuel node**: Custom indexers monitor incoming blocks from a Fuel node and extract information about the state of the Fuel blockchain.
+- a **Fuel node**

+> Custom indexers monitor incoming blocks from a Fuel node and extract information about the state of the Fuel blockchain.

-- a **Postgres database server**: Extracted information is saved into a database.
+- a **PostgresQL database server**

+> Extracted information is saved into a database.

+- a **web server**

-- the **indexer service web API**: dApps can query indexers for up-to-date information and operators can deploy/remove indexers as needed.
+> dApps can query indexers for up-to-date information and operators can deploy/remove indexers as needed.

+---

 The Fuel indexer service will connect to any Fuel node, which means you can run your own node or use a node provided by Fuel.
 The indexer service web API is included with the Fuel indexer; it's available as soon as the indexer is started through `fuel-indexer run`.
 The only component that isn't provided for you is a Postgres database server.
 You should set up a server according to your own needs and specifications.